thepulsar000/taskone-repo/README.md

 # taskone-repo
-Week one task on html and css from women techster bootcamp. https://thepulsar000.github.io/taskone-repo/
+Week one task on html and css from women techsters bootcamp. https://thepulsar000.github.io/taskone-repo/

 Git and Github answers